usersblock/Facial-Attribute-Classification-by-ML-Algorithms/README.md

 # Facial-Attribute-Classification-by-ML-Algorithms
 Implementation and performance testing of different machine learning classifiers.
+The project will consist of implementing different classifiers and testing them to see which one converges faster, uses the least amount of features and has a higher accuracy.
+A modification of the random forest algorithm is also use for increase performance using tha model.